Heckle and Jeckle: Television shows

 After Paul Terry sold the Terrytoons studio to CBS in 1955, the studio's cartoons were repackaged in different timeslots.
 In summer 1956, the premiere episode of the primetime CBS Cartoon Theater included the 1947 magpie short Flying South.

 The Heckle and Jeckle Cartoon Show premiered on CBS Saturday mornings on October 14, 1956, and aired until 1966.
 The show also included shorts starring other Terrytoons characters, including Mighty Mouse, Little Roquefort and Percy the Cat, Gandy Goose, Dinky Duck and the Terry Bears.

 After a hiatus, the show moved to NBC Saturday mornings in September 1969, and aired until September 4, 1971.

 The New Adventures of Mighty Mouse and Heckle & Jeckle premiered on CBS Saturday mornings on September 8, 1979.
 The show featured newly-animated 11-minute magpie cartoons, in which the characters were not as abrasive as their theatrical personas.
 The hour-long show featured two Heckle and Jeckle cartoons.
 The show was cut to a half-hour for the 1980-1981 season, and featured one Heckle and Jeckle cartoon.

-Heckle and Jeckle made a cameo in the 1988 Mighty Mouse: The New Adventures episode "Mighty's Wedlock Whimsy", alongside a few other Terrytoons characters.
-However, they have no speaking lines.
+Heckle and Jeckle made a cameo in the 1988 Mighty Mouse: The New Adventures episode "Mighty's Wedlock Whimsy", alongside a few other Terrytoons characters, but they have no speaking lines.

 In an unreleased 1999 Terrytoons pilot called Curbside, Heckle was voiced by Toby Huss and Jeckle was voiced by comedian Bobcat Goldthwait.
 They were also changed from magpies to crows.